nathanhall762/HolbertonBlogPosts/Whathappenswhenyoutypeholbertonschool.cominyourbrowserandpressEnter.md

 ```
 The first line of the request (GET / HTTP/1.1) specifies the type of request (GET) and the URL of the website being accessed (/).
 The other lines of the request provide additional information about the web client and the type of data it is expecting to receive.

+When a web client (such as a web browser) makes an HTTP request to a web server, the server's firewall is responsible for controlling access to the server and its resources.
+The firewall uses a set of rules to determine whether to allow or deny the request based on the IP address, port, and other characteristics of the request.

+If the request is allowed by the firewall, it is forwarded to the web server.
+The server then processes the request and sends a response back to the client.

+If the request is denied by the firewall, the server will not receive the request and the client will receive an error message.
+The specific error message and behavior will depend on the configuration of the firewall and the web server.

 Once the web server receives the HTTP GET request, it processes it and generates a response.
 If the request is valid and the server has the requested information, it sends the response back to the web client.
 The response typically includes the data that the web client requested, as well as other information such as the type of data being sent and the status of the request.

 For example, if the web server responds to the HTTP GET request with the following data: